 A Thick Winter Coat

 A warm coat is key for a winter trip to Prague.
-Some of the city’s best attractions are outdoors, from watching the New Year fireworks on Charles Bridge, to simply admiring the grand architecture.
-Long, lined woollen or quilted goose down numbers are stylish choices guaranteed to keep you toasty.
+Some of the city’s best attractions are outdoors, from watching the New Year fireworks on Charles Bridge to simply admiring the grand architecture.
+Long, lined woolen or quilted goose-down numbers are stylish choices guaranteed to keep you toasty.
 Leave room for a few pieces of chunky knitwear too; when you inevitably head indoors to sample the bustling beer halls and old-school cafés (for which the Czech capital is famous), you will want to ditch a layer or two.